Transforming HCI Research in the Philippines Workshop 2026

 HCI and UX practice in the Philippines.

-Co-organized as part of the PCSC 2026 Conference, the workshop aims
+As part of the PCSC 2026 Conference, the workshop aims

 to catalyze and advance Human-Computer Interaction (HCI) research in